nemanjam/hn-new-jobs/docs/notes3.md

 error, code: ECONNABORTED on 20 calls comment table, company.name pk

-select control with months for histogram, new old companies list, histogram and table table pagination fix default sort and sort remove first time from new
+        select control with months for new old companies list select control with months for histogram and table // ovo sad table pagination fix default sort and sort remove first time from new